BinhBender/BB2D-GG/README.md

-BB2D-GG (BinhBender 2-Dimensional - GG)
+BB2D-GG (BinhBender 2-Dimensional - Game enGine)

 This is a personal project that I will use to help teach me physics simulation, mesh (or just general shapes) collision, and rendering with triangles.